fbngrm/time-tracker/README.md

 ## Storing time records
 User input is provided as a timestamp of seconds since UNIX epoch and a tz-database location name.
 The program does not rely on the user's timezone database and converts provided timestamps to the user's location before operating on or persisting them.
-This is due to the possiblity that a user's timezone database is not up-to-date and thus delievers dates with a wrong UTC-offset.
+This is due to the possibility that a user's timezone database is not up-to-date and thus delivers dates with a wrong UTC-offset.

-E.g. if the European Union decides to abondon daylight saving time, the database on the user's system may not be updated in time while she starts or stops a session and reports a wrong offset.
+E.g. the European Union decides to abandon daylight saving time, the database on the user's system may not be updated in time while she starts or stops a session and reports a wrong offset.

 By doing all time conversions and zone calculations in a central location, we can control the timezone database and guarantee correct conversions.
 For more information about the tz-database/zoneinfo on UNIX systems, see: https://www.iana.org/time-zones